 There are a number of ways you can go about excluding yourself.
 You can download the exclusion form found on this site, fill it out, have it notarized and mail it to the Department of Gaming along with a current photo of yourself.
 Please note: The self-exclusion will not be processed without proper notarization and a current photo.
-We can accept the photo electronically via email but we must have the original, notarizaed self-exclusion form sent to this office.
+The photo may be submitted electronically via email; however, the original, notarized self-exclusion form must be mailed or delivered to this office.

 Please click on the FAQ link to the right for more information.

 Ban yourself from Arizona Casinos

 The self-exclusion procedures and the self-exclusion forms are in a PDF format.
 To obtain a free copy of Adobe Reader, click here.

 Ban yourself from using ATMs at many casinos